gobeyondidentity/bi-sdk-react-native/README.md

 # Beyond Identity React Native SDK

 Goodbye, passwords!
 The Beyond Identity SDK for React Native is a wrapper around our Native Embedded SDKs ([iOS](https://github.com/gobeyondidentity/bi-sdk-swift) and [Android](https://github.com/gobeyondidentity/bi-sdk-android)), which allows you to embedded the Passwordless experience into your product.
-Users will not need to download the [Beyond Identity Authenticator](https://app.byndid.com/downloads).
+This SDK supports OIDC and OAuth2.

 ## Installation

-Install the library:
+### Install the library:

 ```sh
 yarn add @beyondidentity/embedded-react-native